brycemcd/muteButton/README.md

 vectorized as a training sample.
 The easiest way I've found to do this as of now is to separate each sample into its own file and then add a third column to each file with its filename.
-When the training routine runs, it will group each frequency intensity touple together by its filename and output the correct vector.
+When the training routine runs, it will group each frequency intensity tuple together by its filename and output the correct vector.

 To label each freq/intensity file so it's suitable for training, run the `extra/split_training_freqs.sh` command.